Health service manager: job description

 The NHS employs large numbers of health service managers, and there are also opportunities to work for private clinics and hospitals.

 Opportunities are advertised on the NHS website, by careers services, in local, regional and national newspapers and in Health Service Journal.

-There are routes into health service management for both graduates and school leavers.
+There is no formal requirement to have a degree to work in this area, and there are routes into health service management for both graduates and school leavers.

 Employers seek motivated candidates who are adaptable and capable of working well under pressure, with excellent teamwork, analytical and managerial skills.
 Good verbal and written communication skills are essential, as is a mature, confident and sensitive manner.